MRes SOCIAL SCIENCE RESEARCH METHODS

 As part of this Master’s, you’ll complete a significant piece of independent research, guided by a specialist supervisor who will be an expert in your chosen field.

-In addition to your research modules, you’ll undergo professional training, which will prove essential to a successful career in research.
+In addition to your research modules, you’ll have the opportunity to undergo professional training, which will prove essential to a successful career in research and enhancing transferable skills.
 You’ll refine your skills in writing research proposals, critically appraising research, and writing for publication.
-You’ll also have the opportunity to undertake a research placement as part of your degree, where you’ll apply the skills you’ve acquired in a real-world setting, whilst making valuable contacts in your chosen research field.
+Our degree programme provides you with the option to undertake a research placement, with the aim of strengthening your research skills and making career-shaping contacts.

 -